The Black 14: Race, Politics, Religion and Wyoming Football

 Sorting it out in federal court

-The week after the athletes’ dismissal, the National Association for the Advancement of Colored People sent a Detroit attorney, William Waterman, to Wyoming to file the federal lawsuit seeking an injunction ordering the reinstatement of the players and asking for damages for violation of their civil rights.
+The week after the athletes’ dismissal, the NAACP sent a Detroit attorney, William Waterman, to Wyoming to file the federal lawsuit seeking an injunction ordering the reinstatement of the players and asking for damages for violation of their civil rights.

 Judge Kerr in Cheyenne denied the injunction, and five months later threw the case out of court after a hearing, but without a trial.
 The 10th Circuit Court of Appeals reversed that decision on May 14, 1971, but, after a trial this time, Kerr again ruled for the state on Oct.
 18, 1971.
 The appeals court eventually affirmed him.